Author Archives: eejm

 Henry Fitzroy, Duke of Richmond and Somerset; Credit: Wikipedia

 Born on June 15, 1519, Henry Fitzroy was the illegitimate son of King Henry VIII of England by his mistress Elizabeth Blount, a maid of honor to Catherine of Aragon, better known as Bessie Blount.
-Fitzroy (a surname meaning “son of the king”) was born in relative seclusion at the Augustinian priory of St. Lawrence in Blackmore, Essex.
-Elizabeth was between 17 and 21 years of age when she gave birth to the King’s son after becoming his mistress a few years prior.
+Fitzroy (a surname meaning “son of the king”) was born in relative seclusion at the Augustinian Priory of St. Lawrence in Blackmore, Essex.
+Elizabeth was between 17 and 21 years old when she gave birth to King Henry VIII’s son after becoming his mistress a few years prior.

 Fitzroy’s birth came at a crucial time in his father’s marriage to Catherine of Aragon as a few months before Catherine had given birth to the last of her six children, a stillborn daughter.
 The future Mary I was Henry’s and Catherine’s only surviving child, and Henry was wary of entrusting his kingdom to a sickly female.
 Fitzroy’s birth proved to Henry that he could father a healthy male child, and convinced him that Catherine was at fault for the lack of male heirs.

 The granting of Fitzroy’s peerage and many titles suggests the esteem in which his father held him.
-Henry wished to make Fitzroy his heir if he could, even considering the possibility of marriage between Fitzroy and his half-sister Mary.
+Henry wanted to make Fitzroy his heir, even considering the possibility of marriage between Fitzroy and his half-sister Mary.
 Due to the scandal surrounding Henry’s divorce from Catherine of Aragon, the Pope was willing to provide a dispensation to accommodate the unconventional marriage to prevent Henry’s eventual break from the Church.

 Fitzroy was said to be rather handsome in his teens, greatly resembling King Henry VIII.
 He was also reportedly intelligent and well-behaved.
 In 1533, Fitzroy married Lady Mary Howard, a daughter of Thomas Howard, 3rd Duke of Norfolk, the uncle of Anne Boleyn and Catherine Howard, two of Henry VIII’s wives.
 Henry’s second wife Anne Boleyn arranged the marriage.
 Fitzroy and Mary reportedly did not consummate their relationship, possibly due to their young age or concerns for Fitzroy’s health.